Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Has Looker been useful to you?
 If not, what could we add or change that would make it more useful?
 - Have you experienced anything frustrating or confusing in Looker that I could help with?
 - Do you have any other questions or requests about Looker or data at the company more broadly?
+- Ideally, survey people and ask.
+Otherwise, 15 minute chat.
+This is both more valuable than surveys.

 ### Data champions
 Create a hub and spoke model where each team has data champions